Soft fluffy steamed buns are lightly sweetened and made into little piggies are sure to steal everyone’s heart. Making them is as fun as eating them.

 All the tips you need to know about making nice smooth steamed buns are here

-- 300 gr cake flour plus more for dusting.
+- 300 gr all-purpose flour - plus more for dusting.
 See note 2

-- 4 gr Instant yeast (choose one that is suitable for sweet dough) see note 1
+- 4 gr Instant yeast - see note 1

 - 100 gr sugar